 English and previous work experience are not required at Prosperity Candle to earn a living wage – simply a desire to learn the art of candle-making.
 But for quality and safety reason, we do need at least one language in common which is why many of our women artisans are from Burma.
 Moo Kho speaks several Burmese languages and is their teacher.

-We never share emails with any individual or organization, so your contact information will remain completely confidential.
+We never share email addresses with anyone, so your contact information will remain completely confidential.